ge3224/switchback/examples/demos/erlang/README.md

 To run this demo with a local Erlang installation, see the [Erlang downloads page](https://www.erlang.org/downloads).

-## Try the Real-Time Chat
+## Try the Article Blog

-1. Open http://localhost:8000 in multiple browser windows
+1. Open http://localhost:8000 in your browser
-2. Click "Join Chat Room"
+2. View the list of 15 articles about Erlang and OTP
-3. Choose different usernames in each window
+3. Click on any article to view its full content
-4. Send messages and see them appear **instantly** in all windows
+4. Notice the instant navigation without page reloads
-5. Watch the online users list update in **real-time**
+5. Watch the view counter increment for each article
-6. Close a browser tab and see the user disappear from the list
+6. Go back to the homepage and see your last viewed article highlighted
-7. Check the server logs to see Erlang processes being created/destroyed!
+7. Check the server logs to see Erlang rendering HTML and tracking views!

-The beauty: Each browser tab is a separate Erlang process communicating via message passing!
+The beauty: Server renders complete HTML, Switchback morphs it seamlessly, and gen_server manages all state!

 ## OTP Architecture